tweenrex/tweenrex.github.io/content/transform.comp.md

 # transform()

-A helper function that makes it easy to use rotate, translate, and scale independent of one another.
+A helper function that makes it easy to use rotate, translate, and scale independent of one another (2D transform functions).
 It is built to work seamlessly with [TyrannoScrollus](/tyrannoscrollus)  and [TweenRex](/tweenrex).

 ## Getting Started